 Mr. and Mrs. Larry Kopke will celebrate their 50th anniversary on Nov.
 22 with a family dinner.
 Later they will celebrate with a travel group cruising the Blue Danube River and visiting the Christmas Markets of Europe.
 The couple has two daughters, Cheryl Reinert of Great Bend, and Merritt Kopke of Godfrey, Ill.; and one grandchild, Logan Reinert of Manhattan.

-The following meals will be served Oct.
-20 through Oct.
-23. The secondary schools also have available daily: second choices, chef salad, combo lunches and choice of vegetables and dessert.
+The following meals will be served Nov.
+21 through Nov.
+22 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

 Preceptor Pi Chapter of Beta Sigma Phi met Nov.
 15 at the home of Cindy Meitler, who also served as co-hostess and presented the program.
 President Janis Link led the meeting.